Flag (James Taylor album)

 Flag is the ninth studio album by American singer-songwriter James Taylor released on May 1, 1979.
 The album included songs ("Millworker", "Brother Trucker") from Taylor's music score to Stephen Schwartz's Broadway musical, Working, based on the book by Studs Terkel.

-The album was not well received, but it did provide a hit in Taylor's cover version of the Gerry Goffin–Carole King composition "Up on the Roof" (Taylor's final top 40 hit as a solo artist).
+The album was not well received, but it did provide a hit in Taylor's cover version of the Gerry Goffin–Carole King composition "Up on the Roof" (Taylor's most recent top 40 hit as a solo artist).

-"Rainy Day Man", which was originally featured on Taylor's self-titled debut album, was re-recorded.
+"Rainy Day Man", which first appeared on Taylor's self-titled debut album, was re-recorded.

-The signal flag that makes up the cover of the album is "O (Oscar)", standing for man overboard.
+The signal flag that makes up the cover of the album is a modified form of "O (Oscar)", standing for man overboard.

-On the 12 May 1979 episode of Saturday Night Live, Taylor was the musical guest, and performed three songs from the album, "Up on the Roof", "Millworker", and "Johnnie Comes Back".
+On the May 12, 1979, episode of Saturday Night Live, Taylor was the musical guest, and performed three songs from the album, "Up on the Roof", "Millworker", and "Johnnie Comes Back".

+Critical reception

+The New York Times wrote that Taylor's "vulnerable tenor and the glossy production Peter Asher gives his record conspire to court blandness."

 Track listing

 All songs by James Taylor unless otherwise noted.